Creating the Best Workflow Design – Is it Possible or a Myth?

 The first and foremost method to be able to handle a workflow design is to visually represent it during the building stage.
 After all, irrespective of how easy and simple the design might sound, it is still a difficult execution process if everyone else couldn’t understand the concept.

 Start by creating a visual design or draw a flowchart that represents how the workflow design will flow from one step to another.
-There are so many ways to visually represent it such as drawing out shapes on an iPad, using sticky notes or pins on an office wall to show the map that will be used.
+There are so many ways to visually represent it such as drawing out shapes on an iPad or using sticky notes or pins on an office wall to show the map that will be used.

 3. Empower Employees to Ensure Work Flows

-From an organizational perspective, it may reflect an employee’s lack of capacity to complete a task in time.
+From an organizational perspective, it may reflect an employee’s lack of capacity to complete a task on time.
 At every point, the workflow tasks will be assigned to different people and they are expected to complete them.
 When they slow down or become a hurdle in completing it on time, it is mandatory to check if they have the resources to do the work.

 4. The Right Automation Software can Favor Workflow Design and Management